gschmutz/stream-processing-workshop/08-stream-processing-and-analytics/README.md

 GROUP BY window_start, window_end, card_number;
 ```

-Add a `HAVING` clause to surface only cards with more than one transaction per minute:
+Narrow to cards with more than one transaction per minute:

 ```sql
 SELECT